andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 There is one final category of relationship that pertains most immediately to the topic of ARC.
 There are times when two class instances are related to one another, but _one_ of those instance _cannot_ exist without the other.

-Let&#8217;s continue with the zoo theme.
+Let's continue with the zoo theme.
 Suppose that our zoo issues `AnnualPasses` to `Visitors`.
 A `Visitor` can come to the zoo _without_ an `AnnualPass`, of course, and can thus exist on its own and happily enjoy the exhibits.
 An `AnnualPass`, however, is _always_ issued to a `Visitor` and cannot exist without being associated with one.

 To model this kind of relationship, we may define some classes as follows: